Tungsten66/Articles/DetectDuplicateWindowsLogIngestion.md

 ## Post Condition:

-Once the initial cleanup has occured I would recommend creating a Sentinel Analytics Rule to alert on duplicate data ingestion.
+Once the initial cleanup has occured I would recommend creating a Sentinel Analytics Rule to alert on and future duplicate data ingestion.